rpldy/react-uploady-docs/docs/guides/Crop.md

 For this guide, we use [@rpldy/upload-preview](../packages/rpldy-upload-preview) together with the [withRequestPreSendUpdate](../api/hocs/withRequestPreSendUpdate) HOC.
 _upload-preview_ allows us to use a custom preview component and _withRequestPreSendUpdate_ makes it easy to intercept the upload data and change it when we're ready.

-Use of upload-preview isn't mandatory of course.
-It's simply makes it easier as it loads a preview of the uploaded image for us.
+Use of upload-preview isn't mandatory, of course.
+It simply makes it easier as it loads a preview of the uploaded image for us.
 It also provides the batch item id which is needed for _withRequestPreSendUpdate_.

 ## Code